 7. “I want to explore my options.”

 …that are not you.
-When you eat at the dining hall, you don’t have to decide whether you want pizza, chicken, cereal, grilled cheese or salad for dinner because you can have a little bit of everything.
-Having friends is just the same; you can have friends from different circles ranging from Greek life to cosplay.
+When you eat at the dining hall, you don’t have to decide whether you want pizza, chicken, cereal, grilled cheese, or salad for dinner because you can have a little bit of everything.
+Having close friends is just the same; you can have friends from different circles ranging from Greek life to cosplay.
 But when you pick a significant other, you can only choose one option.
 So if your friend isn’t in the mood for just pizza, you’re out of luck.

 8. “You’re too nice for me.”

 You hear this and wonder how someone can possibly be too nice.
 Did you open the door for her too wide?
 Did you get her home too safely after she drank a little too much at happy hour?
 Should you have said disrespectful comments about her body to your friends while she was in earshot?
 Look, it’s not you; it’s her.
 She’s left you in the friend zone for so long that she can’t even speak sensibly anymore.
 It’s a lost cause.

 9. “Can I bring my friend with me?”